zalenix/portaldocs/portal-sdk/generated/top-extensions-bp.md

     * Do not aggressively update UI-bound observables.
 Instead, accumulate the changes and then update the observable.
 Also, manually throttle or use `.extend({ rateLimit: 250 });` when initializing the observable.

-1. Run portalcop to identify and resolve common performance issues, as specified in [portalfx-performance-portalcop.md](portalfx-performance-portalcop.md).

 <a name="azure-portal-best-practices-best-practices-coding-best-practices"></a>
 ### Coding best practices